sphinx-contrib/sphinxcontrib-versioning/docs/github_pages.rst

 The goal of using GitHub Pages is to have docs automatically update on every new/changed branch/tag.
 In this example we'll be using Travis CI but any CI should work.

 Travis won't be able to push any changes to the gh-pages branch without SSH keys.
-This guide will worry about just getting Travis to run SCVersioning.
+This section will worry about just getting Travis to run SCVersioning.
 It should only fail when trying to push to origin.

 CI Config File